Wonderland Road: History

 In 1987, a new four-lane bridge was built over the Canadian Pacific Railway just south of Sarnia Road, replacing a two-lane level crossing.
 The four-lane section of Wonderland Road was further extended to Gainsborough Road in 1996, and a small section south of Fanshawe Park Road was widened to four lanes in 1998.

-At the south end of the city, for many years Wonderland Road ended at Highway 135, later Exeter Road.
-The section between Southdale Road and Highway 135 was widened to four lanes in 1982 by Middlesex County, and the City of London widened the road north of Southdale to Viscount Road in the late 1980s.
+At the south end of the city, Wonderland Road ended at Southdale Road, continuing in Middlesex County under the name Airport Road to Highway 135 (Exeter Road).
+The Airport Road section between Southdale Road and Highway 135 was widened to four lanes in 1982 by Middlesex County, and the City of London widened the road north from Southdale to Viscount Road in the late 1980s.
+In 1989, the new Town of Westminster renamed Airport Road as part of Wonderland Road.
 In 1997, a southerly extension joined Wonderland Road with 4.62 km of Bostwick Road, which also crossed Highway 402.
 An interchange was constructed at Highway 402 at the same time.
 Wonderland Road was separated by Highway 401 from the southernmost section to the Elgin County line, until 2015.

 On October 31, 2014, London's first roundabout with four lanes opened at the intersection of Wonderland and Sunningdale.

 An interchange with Highway 401 and Wonderland Road opened in the fall of 2015.

 In 2017, Wonderland Road in Elgin County was transferred from Southwold Township to Elgin County in exchange of other County Roads which were transferred down to Southwold Township.

 In 2018, Wonderland Road between Highway 401 and Sunningdale Road was also designated as Highway 4 through the city, completed as part of a re-routing of Highway 4 through city, bypassing the City's downtown core, and linking MTO - controlled portions of Highway 4 both north and south of the city.
 Therefore, Highway 4 now follows Richmond Street south to Sunningdale Road, Sunningdale west to Wonderland Road, Wonderland south to Highway 401, a 401 concurrency west to Colonel Talbot Road, then Colonel Talbot south to the city limits.